 5. 1977.
 Later issues by the Wizardo group have the insert in reduced size as #4, in various colors; the disc has blank or weird labels (Pumpkin Eaters Wrekords was seen), deep groove pressing mark (see label of the KO release).
 All records by the Wizardo group that we saw are in black vinyl.

-1982.
+Late seventies.
 The last apppearance of the D-1 / D-2 master was released in 1982 with an insert inspired by the TMOQ insert, with the same lettering for the title and different drawings.
 It had Great Live Concerts pink labels with company name in italics.

 INTEREST.
 The first 2 Dittolino releases are extremely rare and highly interesting for collectors (*****); further relases are less valuable (***/*)

 THE CBM RELEASES

 Contra Band Records reproduced the TMOQ or the WCF record on the 2nd record of the 2-LP set DON'T PASS ME BY, with the addition of The Saints and My Bonnie.
 Starting from spring 1973 this was also released as a single LP, using the same title and a copy of the sleeve of the WCF releases (see YELLOW MATTER CUSTARD by CBM)